daostack/arc/docs/library/organization.md

       endBlock: 10, // uint endBlock;
       admin: accounts[3], // address admin; // The admin can halt or resume ICO.
       etherAddress: accounts[4], // address etherAddress; // all funds received will be transffered to this address.
     });

+While the options to adopt the SimpleContributionScheme are simply:

+    organization.proposeScheme({
+      schemeType: 'SimpleContributionScheme',
+    });

+With all possible options:

+    const proposalId = await organization.proposeScheme({
+      schemeType: 'SimpleContributionScheme',
+      boolVote: organization.votingMachine, // votingMachine used to accept or reject contributions, default is organizaiton.votingMAchine
+      votePrec: 50, // percentage conditions under which a contribution is accepted, default is 50
+      orgNativeTokenFee: 0, // fee that is to be paid for proposing a contribution
+      schemeTokenFee: 0, // fee that is to be paid for proposing a contribution

+    });